 Latency is the number that mattered most for me in cloud gaming, and it was the thing that hurt my experience the most.
-Over the last year, I pushed my PS Portal setup as far as I could: cleaner home network, better router placement, wired connection on the console side, less interference, all of it.
+Over the last year, I did the kind of network cleanup most consumers would do: cleaner home network, better router placement, wired connection on the console side, less interference.
 On paper, the latency numbers looked great.
 In-game, especially in fast or timing-heavy moments, that latency still broke the feel enough to ruin the experience for me.

 Even in perfect conditions, remote play has a bunch of unavoidable steps: my input gets captured, turned into packets, sent over the network, processed, rendered, encoded, sent back, decoded, then finally shown on screen.
 Each step might only add a little delay, but it all stacks up.